• Skip to main content

 TIP: Aerate the eggs

 By beating the eggs into the sugar and butter until they are pale, you are incorporating lots of air into them, kind of like a meringue.
-In the oven, the top of the blondies bake to form a thin shiny crust.
+In the oven, the top of the blondies bakes to form a thin shiny crust.
 This is exactly what we want!

-7. Bake.
-Pour the batter into the prepared pan and level off with an offset spatula and then bake until the centre is just set and the top is golden (Image 9 & 10).
+Bake until the centre is just set and the top is golden (Image 13).
 The top will be shiny and paper-thin and the interior chewy around the edges and fudgy in the centre.

 Set the baking pan on a wire rack and leave to cool completely.
 Then use the paper overhang to lift the blondie square out of the pan.
 For super neat edges refrigerate the brown butter blondie for an hour.
-To cut the blondies, use a sharp knife run under warm water to heat the blade and cut.
-After every slice, wipe the blade clean.
-With this trick,, you'll achieve super clean, neat edges like a pro.

-Enjoy these cold, at room temperature or warm - whichever way, these blondies will taste incredible.
+Enjoy these cold, at room temperature, or warm - whichever way, these blondies will taste incredible.
 Secretly, I love these warm (microwave for ten seconds if need be) and topped with a cheeky scoop of vanilla ice cream.
 Just dreamy!

 2. Paper overhang.
-Set yourself up for success and make sure to use the baking paper as sling.
+Set yourself up for success and make sure to use the baking paper as a sling.

 What exactly are blondies?